 Many reasons a lender won’t allow you to refinance your mortgage.
 The most popular reasons are as follows.

 It would help if you had a steady job.
-A stable job to a lender means you have a steady income.
-You should have at least two years of employment in the same position at your job.
+A stable job with a lender means you have a steady income.
+You should have at least two years of employment in the same position.
 If there are gaps in your job history, or if you keep switching jobs, a lender may deny you a new loan.

 However, a lender may give you a new loan if you have a new job.
 But only if it’s the same profession as your former job.